liris-xr/PLUME/docs/tutorials/beginner/basics/ex-situ-analysis.md

 The record file contains a collection of frames, each representing the state of the game at a specific time.
 Each frame is organized hierarchically, with scenes containing game objects, which in turn contain components with their properties.
 The `RecordReader` class provides methods to access these elements.
 In practice, this allows us to extract the values of a specific property of a game object or component over time (i.e. transform position/rotation/scale, mesh and material properties, light color, etc.)

+!!! warning
+    All the component decoder classes are not yet implemented in PLUME Python, even though the data is present in the record file.

 To start with a basic example, let's extract the position of a game object over time, and plot its 3D trajectory.
 For this, we need to collect the transform's world position of the object in each frame and store it in a list along with the time information.

 ```python exec="on" source="above" linenums="1" session="basics-ex-situ-analysis" title="Function to extract the position of an object over time"